Dana–Farber Cancer Institute

 Dana–Farber Cancer Institute (DFCI) is a comprehensive cancer treatment and research center in Boston, Massachusetts.
-Dana-Farber is the founding member of the Dana-Farber/Harvard Cancer Center, Harvard's Comprehensive Cancer Center designated by the National Cancer Institute, and is a principal teaching affiliate and research institute of Harvard Medical School.
+Dana–Farber is the founding member of the Dana–Farber/Harvard Cancer Center, Harvard's Comprehensive Cancer Center designated by the National Cancer Institute, and is a principal teaching affiliate and research institute of Harvard Medical School.

-As of 2024, Dana-Farber is ranked the #6 cancer hospital in the US.
+As of 2024, Dana–Farber is ranked as the sixth-best cancer hospital in the US.
 Two Nobel laureates in Physiology or Medicine are among its past and present faculty.

-In 2024, an investigation revealed evidence of research misconduct in dozens of studies authored by Dana-Farber researchers, including then President and CEO Laurie Glimcher, the Executive Vice President and COO, and the Research Integrity Officer.
-In response to these findings, Dana-Farber retracted 7 papers and corrected 31 others.
+In 2024, an investigation revealed evidence of research misconduct in dozens of studies authored by Dana–Farber researchers, including then-president and chief executive officer Laurie Glimcher, the executive vice president and chief operating officer, and the research integrity officer.
+In response to these findings, Dana–Farber retracted seven papers and corrected 31 others.
 In October 2024, Laurie Glimcher stepped down as President and CEO.
+In December 2025, Dana Farber agreed to pay $15 million to settle the fraud allegations, including over $2.5 million to scientist Sholto David.